 The Business Plan: The Business Plan is a written document that describes a business, its products, accounting mechanism, sales forecast, operations and strategic plans.
 In short, it is a business owner's recipe for success.
 Chapter 4 describes the contents of a traditional business plan; we will vary slightly from that.
 You will develop a business plan that contains all of the following required components: the Executive Summary, Marketing section, Accounting section, and a Strategy/Operations section.
 It will be written and submitted in sections throughout the course, for which you will receive feedback, and culminates in a final business plan.
 You may choose to have business partners and do this as a group project (with groups assigned by the instructor), or take it on as an individual project.
 Team members can be fired by their team for failing to contribute and communicate with their business partners.
 Unless you can commit to meeting outside of class with your team, please do not select the group option.
 The final business plan will be 10 - 14 pages in length, and completing it requires substantial research and writing.
 You will also present a condensed version of the plan to the class.
-The project makes up 36% of your grade.
+The project makes up 41% of your grade.
 The business plan project gives you an opportunity to learn by doing, develop your critical thinking skills, and build confidence in your presentation skills.

-Homework - Chapter Application and Critical Thinking Exercises: In order for you to actively participate in class and make progress on your business plan deliverables, reading and homework are done prior to the class for which they are listed on the syllabus.
-Assignments are posted on Blackboard and consist of writing a short chapter application paragraph describing how the material you learned in the chapter applies to the business for which you are writing a business plan, and answering 2 to 3 critical thinking exercises.
-These homework exercises are to be brief and submitted on-line via Blackboard-Assignments before class.
-Each homework assignment is worth 20 points: 8 points for a chapter application paragraph and 12 points for the critical thinking exercises.
-Homework makes up 28% of your grade.
+Homework: In order for you to actively participate in class and make progress on your business plan deliverables, reading and homework are done prior to the class for which they are listed on the syllabus.
+Assignments are posted on Canvas and consist of answering 2 to 3 critical thinking questions.
+These homework exercises are to be brief and submitted on-line via Canvas-Assignments before class.
+Each homework assignment is worth 10 points.
+Homework makes up 16% of your grade.
 This is a college level assignment and will be graded for spelling and grammar.
 The purpose of homework assignments is to ensure that all students have read the assigned materials so that productive classroom discussion can occur.

 Informational Interview: You will formally request, schedule and then hold an in-person informational interview with someone who can provide you with insight about the business area you are exploring.
 The project includes writing thoughtful and insightful interview questions, conducting the interview, and writing a summary of your findings.
-The interview assignment is worth 12% of your grade.
+The interview assignment is worth 11% of your grade.
 The informational interview gives you an opportunity to ask a subject matter expert detailed and specific questions as relates to your business area and apply that to your personal business plan.

 Quizzes: We will have 4 in-class quizzes throughout the semester.
 Quizzes typically cover 3 chapters, and include a mix of multiple choice and short answer questions.
 Quizzes are closed book, and cover both chapter readings and lecture material.
 Students are responsible for learning reading material whether or not it is covered in the lectures and class discussions.
 With advance approval from the instructor, make-up quizzes can be made available at the Academic Proctoring Center.
 There is no midterm or final exam in the course.
-Quizzes represent 14% of your grade.
+Quizzes represent 17% of your grade.
 The purpose of quizzes is to ensure that you are retaining the key information points that we are learning.